Smart Packaging vs Connected Packaging: What are the Differences?

 In many consumer products, the words “smart” and “connected” are used interchangeably.
 However, in the packaging industry, these are distinct concepts.
 Simply put, to be “smart” means to have some kind of intelligent behavior that enables devices to react to real-world situations or even interact with users.

 On the other hand, to be “connected” refers to the ability to collect, share, process and utilize data.
-It involves connectivity, enabled by Wi-Fi, Bluetooth®, 5G, QR codes or NFC tags.
+It involves connectivity, enabled by Wi-Fi, Bluetooth® wireless technology, 5G, QR codes or NFC tags.
 By gathering and transmitting this data to the cloud, companies can leverage more resources to perform complex tasks and analytics that offer a high level of engagement and interaction with their customers.

 If this sounds like splitting hairs, let me use an example.